csariyildiz/csariyildiz.github.io/_posts/2020/2020-02-03-discovering-the-historic-charm-of-zeyrek.md

 title: Discovering the Historic Charm of Zeyrek
 category: main
 thumb: zyrk-1
+excerpt: "The Zeyrek Mosque, also known as the Monastery of the Pantocrator, is a formidable structure of historical significance located in Istanbul, Turkey."
 ---

 The Zeyrek Mosque, also known as the Monastery of the Pantocrator, is a formidable structure of historical significance located in Istanbul, Turkey.